GUDHI/gudhi-devel/src/Alpha_complex/utilities/alphacomplex.md

 Default Alpha complex filtrations computation are square of the circumradius of the simplex.
-If you are interested in the circumradius of the simplex as filtration values, pass the '-square-root-filtrations' (or '-s') option.
+If you are interested in the circumradius of the simplex as filtration values, pass the '--square-root-filtrations' (or '-s') option.

 Alpha complex can be, or not, weighted (requires a file containing weights values).
 Weighted Alpha complex can have negative filtration values.
-If '-square-root-filtrations' is set, filtration values will be Nan in this case.
+If '--square-root-filtrations' is set, filtration values will be Nan in this case.

 The output diagram contains one bar per line, written with the convention: